 Here’s what a compelling description structure looks like:

-Section | Purpose | Example | Word Count |
+| Section | Purpose | Example | Word Count |

-Opening Hook | Grab attention and establish relevance | “Tired of web developers who disappear after launch?” | 10-15 words |
+| Opening Hook | Grab attention and establish relevance | “Tired of web developers who disappear after launch?” | 10-15 words |

-Value Proposition | Explain what makes you different | “We provide lifetime support and monthly performance reports for every website we build.” | 40-60 words |
+| Value Proposition | Explain what makes you different | “We provide lifetime support and monthly performance reports for every website we build.” | 40-60 words |

-Credibility Indicators | Build trust with proof | “With 200+ websites launched and a 98% client retention rate…” | 30-50 words |
+| Credibility Indicators | Build trust with proof | “With 200+ websites launched and a 98% client retention rate…” | 30-50 words |

-Service Highlights | Showcase key offerings | “Specialising in: E-commerce sites, booking systems, membership portals” | 30-50 words |
+| Service Highlights | Showcase key offerings | “Specialising in: E-commerce sites, booking systems, membership portals” | 30-50 words |

-Call to Action | Direct next steps | “Book a free consultation today and get a custom quote within 24 hours.” | 15-25 words |
+| Call to Action | Direct next steps | “Book a free consultation today and get a custom quote within 24 hours.” | 15-25 words |

 Quick Tip: Read your description aloud.
 If it sounds like something you’d actually say to a potential client over coffee, you’re on the right track.
 If it sounds like a press release, start over.

 Here’s a sobering statistic: 70% of directory profiles lack a clear call-to-action.
 Think about that.
-Seven out of ten businesses successfully attract potential customers to their profile, then leave them hanging with no obvious next step.
+Seven out of ten businesses attract potential customers to their profile, then leave them hanging with no obvious next step.
 It’s like inviting someone to your shop, then hiding behind the counter when they walk in.

-Your call-to-action (CTA) isn’t just a button or a phone number – it’s the bridge between interest and engagement.
+Your call-to-action (CTA) isn’t just a button or a phone number.
+It’s the bridge between interest and engagement.
 Yet most businesses either bury their CTA in a wall of text or use generic phrases like “contact us” that inspire about as much action as a wet flannel.

 What if changing three words in your CTA could double your enquiry rate?
 A Manchester accounting firm tested “Contact us for services” against “Get your free tax review today” and saw a 215% increase in conversions.
 The specific, value-driven CTA transformed browsers into buyers.

-Multiple CTAs aren’t just acceptable – they’re necessary.
+Multiple CTAs aren’t just acceptable, they’re necessary.
 But they should offer different pathways based on user readiness:

 - High-intent CTA: “Book your appointment now” (for ready buyers)